McJackTang/MMPD_rPPG_dataset/README.md

 The Multi-domain Mobile Video Physiology Dataset (MMPD), comprising 11 hours(**1152K frames**) of recordings from mobile phones of 33 subjects.
 The dataset was designed to capture videos with greater representation across **skin tone, body motion, and lighting conditions**.
 MMPD is comprehensive with eight descriptive labels and can be used in conjunction with the [rPPG-toolbox(PyTorch)](https://github.com/ubicomplab/rPPG-Toolbox) and [PhysBench](https://github.com/KegangWangCCNU/PhysBench).

 **Code is now updated in the `rPPG-Toolbox_MMPD` file fold, allowing users to choose any combination of multiple labels.
-More details would be uploaded soon.For those whose have downloaded or prepare to download our dataset: you are recommended to star this repo in case the dataset may be updated.**
+More details would be uploaded soon.
+For those who have downloaded or prepare to download our dataset: you are recommended to star this repo in case the dataset may be updated.
+Recently, we have updated the size.csv file for checking data integrity.**

 ```
 @misc{tang2023mmpd,